mgharvey/mgharvey.github.io/softwaredata.md

 # Data
 ***

-* <a href="https://www.ncbi.nlm.nih.gov//bioproject/389814" target="_blank">Raw sequence reads from sequence capture in 464 Amazonian birds used for comparative phylogeography of upland and floodplain habitats </a>(Harvey et al. 2017, Am.
+* <a href="https://www.ncbi.nlm.nih.gov//bioproject/389814" target="_blank">Raw reads from sequence capture in 464 Amazonian birds used for comparative phylogeography of upland and floodplain habitats </a>(Harvey et al. 2017, Am.
 Nat.)

 * <a href="https://github.com/mgharvey/differentiation_speciation" target="_blank">Curated code and data used to compare population differentiation to speciation rates in New World birds </a>(Harvey et al. 2017, PNAS)